greenboxal/doggohub/doc/install/installation.md

 **Note:** The current supported Ruby versions are 2.1.x and 2.3.x.
 2.3.x is preferred, and support for 2.1.x will be dropped in the future.

-The use of Ruby version managers such as [RVM], [rbenv] or [chruby] with GitLab in production, frequently leads to hard to diagnose problems.
-For example, GitLab Shell is called from OpenSSH, and having a version manager can prevent pushing and pulling over SSH.
+The use of Ruby version managers such as [RVM], [rbenv] or [chruby] with DoggoHub in production, frequently leads to hard to diagnose problems.
+For example, DoggoHub Shell is called from OpenSSH, and having a version manager can prevent pushing and pulling over SSH.
 Version managers are not supported and we strongly advise everyone to follow the instructions below to use a system Ruby.